 Replacing the escalators with purposely-designed heavy-duty transport escalators and installing new lifts will ensure a more reliable service for our passengers.
 Both new lifts will meet the PTA’s revised lift specification to ensure improved reliability and availability, while the additional lift at Perth Underground will also provide an alternative means of accessing the platform and concourse levels.

-Each escalator will take approximately four months to replace and the PTA will stage the works to minimise disruption.
+Each escalator will take approximately four to five months to replace and the PTA will stage the works to minimise disruption.